 En Route to Point 7103

 Below Point 7103 were a dozen roaming mountain goats.
 But as soon as they sensed our presence, they took off fast and went out of sight.
-Later at 6600′, I saw Devils Tongue’s glaciated north side.
+Then at 6600′, I saw Devils Tongue’s glaciated north side.

 See more trip photos here.